By Abi Haggerty

 The key to a successful event is having a successful team, and that’s exactly what we had.
 This event went off without a hitch and will only get better with time.
 Next family event you have, add a few small design touches and notice what it adds to the gathering – is it worth it?
 That’s up to you to decide.

-If not, give Red Carpet Events & Design a call and we will gladly take on your design dreams.
+If not, give Red Carpet Events & Design a call and we will gladly take on your family party ideas and design dreams.